po1sigala/live/01-Class-Content/19-PWA-dev/02-Homework/README.md

 * Satisfies all of the above acceptance criteria plus the following:

-  * Uses a IndexedDB API in their application
+  * Uses a IndexedDB in their application

   * The application works without an internet connection

-  * Automatically saves when the DOM window is unfocused
+  * Automatically saves the text editor content when the DOM window is unfocused

   * Bundled with webpack